 At the same time, Greg, a pre-teen boy, was living in a group home in West Virginia.
 Brought into state care after his family situation deteriorated, Greg remained hopeful that he might have the chance to be part of a permanent, stable, loving family.

-Initially, Ta’Shay told Barker she was only open to children ages 10 or younger, but when Greg’s file crossed the desk of Beverly Clarke, director of Barker’s Project Wait No Longer program, she immediately thought Ta’Shay and Greg might make a good match.
+Initially, Ta’Shay told Barker she was only open to children ages 10 or younger.
+But when Greg’s file crossed the desk of Beverly Clarke, director of Barker’s PWNL program, she immediately thought Ta’Shay and Greg might make a good match.
 Her feeling was prescient – after some soul-searching, Ta’Shay agreed to review Greg’s information and explore the possibilities.
 When she did, “I saw his picture and fell in love,” she says.

 A Relationship Begins